Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Results

 For each pair of LLMs and topics, we define executability $S$ as the fraction of scripts that run without errors.
 The results are shown in Fig.~\ref{fig:programtest} (a).
 As for PhysVEC (the maximum number of iterations is set to 8), after iterative refinement with the Programming verifier, all scripts become executable in most cases, yielding substantially higher $S$ than all baselines.
 Besides executability, in PhysVEC the unit tests and integration tests provide a finer-grained characterization of syntax correctness than a single binary success signal.
 We introduce an accuracy metric for these tests.
 In the unit test, accuracy measures the fraction of element functions that are validly defined and executable in isolation.
 In the integration test, accuracy indicates how far the execution has progressed along the level hierarchy.
 Figs.~\ref{fig:programtest} (b) and (c) compare the accuracy of unit tests and integration tests before (hollow markers, PhysVEC-1-shot) and after (solid markers, PhysVEC) iterative verification and error correction.
 Across all models and topics, the accuracy increases markedly, indicating that more individual functions become executable and longer execution chains are achieved.
-These trends closely mirror the improvement in overall executability in Fig.~\ref{fig:programtest} (a), providing additional evidence for the effectiveness of the verification and error correction design in our framework.
+These trends provide additional evidence for the effectiveness of the verification and error correction design in our framework.

+Beyond the final performance, Fig.~\ref{fig:programtest} (d) illustrates the error correction progress by plotting executability against the number of iterations.
+We select the trajectories of \texttt{GPT-5.1} on the \texttt{dmrg} and \texttt{nqs} topics as representative examples, noting that all other model-topic combinations exhibit similar behaviors.
+From these curves, two specific conclusions can be drawn: First, in contrast to the sluggish growth of the baselines, PhysVEC achieves a much steeper initial climb.
+Second, the PhysVEC framework systematically converges to a substantially higher executability saturation value.
+These distinct contrasts firmly validate the PhysVEC's robust error-resolving capability driven by the explicitly designed self-verification mechanisms for programming correctness.